Media Center: This Is Harvard

-Our faculty is committed to admissions and financial aid policies that help us attract a truly diverse student body.
-We make admissions decisions without regard to a student’s financial circumstances or citizenship, and we meet the full financial need of each student who qualifies for aid.
+Harvard is committed to admissions and financial aid policies that help it attract a truly diverse student body.
+Harvard makes admissions decisions without regard to a student’s financial circumstances or citizenship, and meets the full financial need of each student who qualifies for aid.

 The Committee on Financial Aid determines aid packages — in the form of scholarships, loans, and term-time jobs — based solely on need using a full range of family income and asset information.

 Over the past several years, Harvard has launched two major financial aid initiatives to benefit all students.
 As a result, students with financial need will now face less educational debt on graduation and will have more time to concentrate on academic and extracurricular opportunities.